ChrisBoettner/LinLogScale/README.md

 ## Example Usage

-After importing the module, you can register apply the symmetrical linear-log scale to your Matplotlib plots:
+After importing the module, you need to **register** the scale before applying the symmetrical linear-log scale to your Matplotlib plots:

 ```
 import matplotlib.pyplot as plt